-- Instructor for Sacramento Suzuki Classical Guitar Program 2009-2010
+- Director and Instructor at Becker Guitar Studio, Suzuki Classical Guitar Program 2001-present

 - Graduate student teaching assistant, CSU-Sacramento, 2009